-Avon Hill is one of the Summits in Nelson County, Virginia.
+Avon Hill is one of the Summits in Nelson County, Virginia at 480 feet.
 The Avon Hill estate includes 105 sprawling acres of open and wooded land, access to a half mile of the Rockfish River, over five acres of English and American Boxwoods, five living quarters (four available for rent), a pool, and three working barns (one available to rent).
 Read more about our lodging options to see how we can best accommodate your group.

 The original homestead at Avon Hill burned down in the early 1800s.
 The homestead was rebuilt and in the early 1970's a two-story home built in the 1750's in Williamsburg, Virginia was moved, reassembled and attached to the homestead.
 Later, a pool and pool house was constructed next to the home.
 The Lodge Keeper currently resides in this unique home.

 Avon Hill Lodge and its surrounding property were added to the estate in 2009.
 The three buildings on this parcel were built in the 1850’s.
 Avon Hill Lodge underwent a complete ground up renovation (check out our before and after gallery!).
 Adjacent to the Avon Hill Lodge sits the Overlook and the Tenant House; both of these buildings are available for lodging and have undergone their own ground up renovations.
 The Avon Hill Lodge compound is a short, three-minute walk to the original Avon Hill house, Pool House and pool.